Mary Robinson: Church and religion

+Legislation and popularity

 As President, she signed two significant bills that she had fought for throughout her political career: a bill to fully liberalise the law on the availability of contraceptives; and a bill fully decriminalising homosexuality, and which unlike legislation in much of the world at the time, provided for a fully equal age of consent.
 In 1996, she also signed the legalisation of divorce into law.

 Robinson was an exceptionally popular president, and halfway through her term of office her popularity rating had reached an unprecedented 93%.

 Resignation as president

 Robinson issued her resignation as president in a message to the Ceann Comhairle of the Dáil, taking effect on 12 September 1997.
 Taoiseach Bertie Ahern said in a statement that her resignation "was not unexpected" and wished her "every success".
-Robinson resigned to take up appointment as United Nations High Commissioner for Human Rights.
+Robinson resigned to take up the appointment as United Nations High Commissioner for Human Rights.
 Upon her resignation as president, the role of President of Ireland was transferred to the Presidential Commission (which comprised the Chief Justice of Ireland, the Ceann Comhairle of Dáil Éireann and the Cathaoirleach of Seanad Éireann) from 12 September to 11 November 1997, when the new president Mary McAleese was sworn in.
+Despite leaving office with almost three months remaining in her presidency, Robinson later expressed regret at her early departure, indicating she could have postponed her acceptance of the High Commissioner's office.

-High Commissioner for Human Rights (1997 – 2002)
+High Commissioner for Human Rights (1997–2002)

 Robinson became the United Nations High Commissioner for Human Rights on 12 September 1997, resigning the presidency a few weeks early to take up the post.
-Media reports suggested that she had been head-hunted for the post by Secretary General of the United Nations Kofi Annan, to assume an advocacy as opposed to an administrative role, in other words to become a public campaigner outlining principles rather than the previous implementational and consensus-building model.
+Media reports suggested that she had been head-hunted for the post by Secretary-General of the United Nations Kofi Annan, to assume an advocacy as opposed to an administrative role, in other words, to become a public campaigner outlining principles rather than the previous implementational and consensus-building model.
 The belief was that the post had ceased to be seen as the voice of general principles and had become largely bureaucratic.
 Robinson's role was to set the human rights agenda within the organisation and internationally, refocusing its appeal.

-In November 1997 she delivered the Romanes Lecture in Oxford on the topic of "Realizing Human Rights"; she spoke of the "daunting challenge" ahead of her, and how she intended to set about her task.
+In November 1997, she delivered the Romanes Lecture in Oxford on the topic of "Realizing Human Rights"; she spoke of the "daunting challenge" ahead of her, and how she intended to set about her task.
 She concluded the lecture with words from The Golden Bough: "If fate has called you, the bough will come easily, and of its own accord.
 Otherwise, no matter how much strength you muster, you never will manage to quell it or cut it down with the toughest of blades."

 Robinson was the first High Commissioner for Human Rights to visit Tibet, making her trip in 1998.
 During her tenure, she criticised the Irish system of permits for non-EU immigrants as similar to "bonded labour" and criticised the United States' use of capital punishment.